 The Night We Light Celebration in Bemidji, MN is a yearly tradition.
 Near the south shore of Lake Bemidji in Bemidji’s Paul Bunyan Park lights are illuminated the day after Thanksgiving in the Night We Light event then the lights continue to display through the holiday season.
 It’s a great way to celebrate Christmas in Northern Minnesota.
 I just love seeing Paul and Babe with Christmas lights surrounding them.

 Rice Park & Mears Park (St. Paul, MN)

 Rice Park and Mears Park, both located in downtown St. Paul, Minnesota become a place to see Christmas lights and a large illuminated Christmas tree.
 Though not as famous, Rice Park’s Christmas tree is as large as the Christmas tree in Rockefeller Plaza in New York City!
 Truly a sight to be seen during the holiday season.
 Then there’s also the iconic skating rink located in Rice Park which is a Christmas tradition for many families and couples in the Minneapolis/St. Paul area.

 Minnesota Landscape Arboretum (Chaska, MN)

-Winter in Bloom located in Chaska, Minnesota at the U of M Minnesota landscape arboretum.
+Winter in Bloom is an event located in Chaska, Minnesota at the U of M Minnesota landscape arboretum.
 Walk through the arboretum grounds with their take on Christmas lights both indoor and outdoor.
 Be sure to dress warm!